ezeanyimhenry/Email-Validator/README.md

 # Email Validator

-A PHP package for validating email addresses with various checks such as MX records, disposable email detection, and banned email lists.
+A PHP package for validating email addresses with various checks such as MX records, disposable email detection, and banned email lists, email existence & responsiveness.

 ## Features